hammond756/bonchef-monorepo/tasks/BC-284/tasks-prd-posthog-events-instrumentation.md

 - Unit tests should typically be placed alongside the code files they are testing (e.g., `MyComponent.tsx` and `MyComponent.test.tsx` in the same directory).
 - Use `npx vitest run [optional/path/to/test/file]` to run tests.
 Running without a path executes all tests found by the Jest configuration.
+- Ownership information (`is_own_recipe`) has been removed from events as it can be joined later in the data lake.
+- For `added_comment` events, we wait for the comment to be created to get the `comment_id` before tracking the event.

 ## Tasks